-Wedding Ceremony: How to Honor Deceased Relative at Wedding?
+Wedding Ceremony: How Can I Honor My Deceased Relative at My Wedding

-If remembering your aunt on her birthday is important to you, you should do it -- it sounds like you might be more upset if you didn't do anything to honor her.
-You don't have to explain to everyone present what happened to her -- this is an aunt who's passed away, and it's her birthday, and you'd like to memorialize her at your wedding.
+A: If remembering your aunt on her birthday is important to you, you should do it—it sounds like you might be more upset if you didn't do anything to honor her.
+You don't have to explain to everyone present what happened to her—this is an aunt who's passed away, and it's her birthday, and you'd like to memorialize her at your wedding.
 You can have a song played, you can light a candle, you can even take your bouquet to place on her grave after the wedding if you'd rather honor her privately.
 Just think about what would make you feel good as a remembrance of your aunt, then run it by your family.